Balancing the Planes of Motion

 A more detailed physiological description of this process is described in this Wyss Institute newsletter: https://wyss.harvard.edu/news/the-architecture-of-life-described-by-computer-modeling/

-The Tensegrity model is what I believe the Wright Balance® 4-Way Express has leveraged in creating Core Symmetry as measured by Planes of Motion.
+The Tensegrity model is what I believe the 8 positions of the Wright Balance® Express has leveraged in creating Core Symmetry as measured by Planes of Motion.
 There are also Wright Balance® isometric and dynamic exercises that balance the Planes of Motion following any activity from running to lifting or any athletic activity.

-Our bodies are *** *** linear like physical structures.
+Our bodies are linear physical structures.
 However, the concept of symmetry in a structure like our bodies is important for muscle balance.
-Through exercise and daily activities, we create core strength in one region while functionally weakening an opposing muscle group causing muscle imbalances.
+Through exercise and daily activities, we create core strength in one region while functionally weakening an opposing muscle group creating muscle imbalances.
 These imbalances result in changes in posture, stiffness, pain and decreased range of motion and function leading to injury.
-The imbalances are determined through a simple Wright Balance measurement and corrected, based upon the impacted plane of motion.
+The imbalances are determined through a simple Wright Balance® measurement and corrected, based upon the impacted plane of motion.

 Our Core Muscles are the supporting structure of our Skeletal System and responsible for all movement.
 When we get out of bed, stand from a seated position, get up from the floor, pick up a child or any object, crawl, walk, run, swim, cycle, swing a club or bat or throw or find balance when we stumble, we use our Core Muscles.
 If any of those Core Muscles are weak, it is reflected in our balance.
-We need Core Muscle "strength" and balance to perform any of these activities.
+We need Core Muscle "strength" and balance to perform any of these activities without injury, strain or pain.

 Muscle imbalances are easily identified in one or more "Planes of Motion".
 The following is a summary of these tests of "Planes of Motion".
 The images below show the "test" of each plane of motion.